ofwonogodwin/Weekly/README.md

 # Weekly - Your Weekly To-Do List App
-We are still cooking guys
+We are still cooking guys.
+Soon
 ## Features

 ### Task Management